-The Chromecast dongle priced at $50 and is currently the only way you can access Google TV.
+The Chromecast dongle, priced at $50, is currently the only way to access Google TV.

 TV and set-top box manufacturers are expected to incorporate Google TV into their latest devices.
 Sony, for example, has said its future Bravia TVs will include Google TV and TCL has also plans to do so.